 Whether you live with a chronic illness or not, you may suffer from chronic fatigue and being tired.
-This can stem from many things like, lack of sleep, vitamin deficiency, poor eating habits, and many other factors.
+This can stem from many things like, lack of sleep, vitamin deficiency, poor eating habits, healing, and many other factors.
 Throughout my life I have gone through waves of extreme fatigue, and so I have developed a series of tips and tricks that have helped me through these time periods.

 1. Get Your Blood Work Checked